Skip to content

 While most authors know the answer to the title question, whether the story or illustrations come first in picture books, some newbies don’t.

 I have a client with a three-book series.
-This client happens to be an amazing artist and created her story around her illustrations.
+This client happens to be an amazing artist and wrote a fiction story around her illustrations.

-For the purpose of this article, I’ll say she visited the pyramids in Egypt.
+For the purpose of this article, let’s say she visited the pyramids in Egypt.

 Using Fred as the protagonist and an example, he was looking for the largest pyramid.
 He trekked through Egypt and talked about the things he saw on his quest.

 Being an artist, the client wants her readers to SEE everything she saw.
-She wants to incorporate as many tidbits of information about her journey into the story . . . and she wants to do it visually.
+She wants to incorporate as many tidbits of information as possible about her journey into the story… and she wants to do it visually.

 The illustrations complement the story.
 The illustrations enhance the story.
 It’s not the other way around.

-While her primary focus was the illustrations, she did want an engaging and marketable fiction story to go with the illustrations, and after a couple of critiques realized what she created didn’t work.
+While her primary focus was on the illustrations, she also wanted an engaging and marketable fiction story to go with the illustrations.
+After she had a couple of critiques, she realized what she had created didn’t work.

 That’s when she came to me.

-I’ve worked from illustrations before.
-It was another rewrite project, but those illustrations were created for the story.
-I was able to rewrite the story around them.
+I’ve worked with illustrations before.
+It was another rewrite project, but those illustrations were created after the story was written.
+The client hired me to rewrite the story around them.

-With the pyramid client, the illustrations were the focal point.
+With the pyramid client, the illustrations were the focal point; they were created first.
 It’s not a good idea to force a story around illustrations.

 It’s got to be valuable to the story to be in the story.

-It’s not a good idea to write text within a story simply to include scenery, characters, or information you want the reader to be aware of.
-If they’re not valuable to the story, if they don’t move the story forward, they shouldn’t be in the story.
+It’s not a good idea to write text for a fiction story simply to include scenery, characters, or information you want the reader to be aware of specifically to highlight the illustrations.
+If the text isn’t valuable to the story, if they doesn’t move the story forward, it shouldn’t be in the story.

 This is especially true with picture books, even if you’re self-publishing.
 You may feel you have leeway, but if you want a quality book that you’ll be proud to be the author of, you need to follow the rules of writing for children.